 The final stage in the process of sewage (wastewater) treatment, for the Halifax Harbour facilities, involves disinfection of the wastewater through the use of Ultraviolet (UV) lights.
 The UV disinfection process kills bacteria.
 Seasonal disinfection means UV disinfection continues throughout the spring, summer and fall period (May 1 to October 31), but not during the winter period (November 1 to April 30).
 Full screening of floatables and all other treatment processes will continue to operate year-round.

-Seasonal disinfection has been implemented at the Halifax, Dartmouth, Herring Cove, and Eastern Passage Wastewater Treatment Facilities only.
+Seasonal disinfection has been implemented at the Halifax, Dartmouth, Herring Cove, and Eastern Passage Wastewater Treatment Facilities (WWTFs) only.
 These facilities discharge into waters where there is little direct use or public contact during the winter months.

 Due to the nature of water circulation in the Bedford Basin near the Mill Cove WWTF, the area required for mixing of treated plant effluent is more extensive than at the other locations.
 Therefore, seasonal disinfection is currently not being considered at the Mill Cove WWTF at this time.